Rototom Sunsplash

-Rototom Sunsplash is a large European reggae festival which takes place every summer at Benicàssim, a few miles north of Valencia in Spain.
-Since 1994, it attracts thousands of reggae fans from all over the world, thanks to a vast cultural and musical program that lasts for up to ten days.
+Rototom Sunsplash is a large European reggae festival founded in 1994 in Gaio di Spilimbergo (Pordenone, Italy), and since 2010 held in Benicàssim, a few miles north of Valencia, Spain.
+It attracts thousands of fans from all over the world, thanks to a cultural and musical program that lasts for up to ten days.

 History

 1991–1999: Rototom Association and the clubs in Gaio and Zoppola

-The birthplace of the festival is the small Italian town of Gaio di Spilimbergo, province of Pordenone, in the region of Friuli Venezia Giulia, close to Venice.
+The birthplace of the festival is the small Italian town of Gaio di Spilimbergo, province of Pordenone, in the region of Friuli-Venezia Giulia, close to Venice.
 On 13 December 1991, the Rototom Cultural Association was born and with it a nightclub of the same name.
 It was an alternative music scene showcasing various styles from punk rock to reggae, indie, and electronic music.
 The name was taken from the rototom drum, and ascribed to the fact that like the drum, the club creates a variety of sounds.
 In 1997, the club moved to the municipality of Zoppola in the same province.
 At this point, the Rototom Club was divided into three rooms, each playing different genres of music: rock, pop, and rap in one; another played reggae and African music; and the last one dedicated to electronic music.
 Over the next nine years, the club hosted performances by the Ramones (1993), Massive Attack (1998), Bad Religion, NOFX, Suede, and Soulfly; legends like the father of Afrobeat, Fela Kuti, and reggae greats such as Burning Spear, Steel Pulse, Black Uhuru, Inner Circle, U-Roy, Yellowman, Itals, The Meditations, Junior Reid, Linton Kwesi Johnson, Misty in Roots, The Gladiators (band), Pablo Moses, Shaggy (musician), and Buju Banton, among many others.